-The amazing architecture of the buildings surrounding the square and the mixture of people from all over the world passing by or taking pictures make for a great décor to go with your glass of beer.
+The amazing architecture of the buildings surrounding the square and the mixture of people from all over the world passing by or taking pictures, present a great décor to go with your glass of beer.
 Here are some further really cool suggestions of what to see in Brussels.

-Another interesting place where we enjoyed our drinks very much was a bar we found completely by accident on New Year’s Eve after watching the fascinating fireworks on the riverfront in Antwerp, Belgium’s second-largest city and world capital of diamond trade.
+Another interesting place where we enjoyed our drinks very much was a bar we found completely by accident.
+It was New Year’s Eve and we had just watched the fascinating fireworks on the riverfront in Antwerp, Belgium’s second-largest city and the World Capital of Diamond Trade.

-We left the river bank to go somewhere warm and finish the celebration and ended up in a bar which takes up a whole building in the old town, called Café de Muze.
+We left the river bank to go somewhere warm and finish the celebration.
+We ended up in a bar which takes up a whole building in the old town, called Café de Muze.

 Enough said.
 Look at these photos and try not to drool.
 I challenge you!

-Three thousand on an area of a little over thirty thousand km2!
+Three thousand on an area of a little over 30,000 km2!

 Only 300 of those are open to the public.

-I admit I’ve only visited about 5 of them but they were all very impressive.
-If you’ve read my previous post, you already know that I really love visiting castles and transporting myself into other ages.
+I admit I’ve only visited about five of them but they were all very impressive.
+If you’ve read my previous post, you already know that I really love visiting castles and transporting myself to other ages.